 However, it is important to recognize media-relations efforts contribute to the decision-making process.
-Media relations alone does not increase occupancy; it is part of the marketing mix.
+Media relations and thought leadership alone does not increase occupancy; it is part of the marketing mix.
 The marketing mix – such as an online presence, media coverage and advertisements – is a combination of factors that help influence consumers to purchase products or to use a service.
 Therefore, communication or media-relations efforts should help influence your prospects to say, “I want my loved one to be part of that culture.”

 Be Prepared With a Plan

 Marketing department leaders often may find themselves being asked, “why haven’t we increased resident occupancy this quarter?”
 Leadership invariably will ask; be prepared to answer.
 When armed with a public relations plan, the department head can show executive leadership how the department’s efforts work toward a communications goal and, ultimately, support the larger organizational goals.

 Let’s say a senior living community’s organizational goal is to increase referrals by 15 percent in one year.
 The communications team should look at previous-year data to determine the next steps.
 If the organization tends to predominantly secure referrals from online resources, identify ways to increase referrals from other sources, such as case managers, social workers or physicians.